-We intend to use cash on hand and borrowings under our Credit Facility to acquire funeral home and cemetery businesses and for internal growth projects, such as cemetery inventory development and funeral home expansion projects, and for payment of dividends.
-From time to time we may also use our cash resources (including borrowings under our Credit Facility) to repurchase shares of our common stock and our Convertible Notes in open market or privately negotiated transactions.
-We have the ability to draw on our revolving credit facility, subject to customary terms and conditions of the Credit Agreement.
+We intend to use cash on hand and future borrowings under our New Credit Facility to acquire funeral home and cemetery businesses and for internal growth projects, such as cemetery inventory development and funeral home expansion projects, and for payment of dividends.
+From time to time we may also use our cash resources (including borrowings under our New Credit Facility) to repurchase shares of our common stock and our Convertible Notes in open market or privately negotiated transactions.
+We have the ability to draw on our senior secured revolving credit facility, subject to customary terms and conditions of the New Credit Facility.
 We believe that our existing and anticipated cash resources will be sufficient to meet our anticipated working capital requirements, capital expenditures, scheduled debt payments, commitments, dividends and acquisitions for the foreseeable future.